Update on: 16.09.2024

 In third place is your preferred decision-making mode.
 Do you weigh up all the information before making a carefully considered decision?
 Or are you less interested in the facts than your gut feeling?
 Myers-Briggs describes these two poles with T ("thinking" - thinking) and F ("feeling" - feeling).

-The fourth letter concerns your Need for structure.
-A fixed plan, a clear moral compass, rules for every situation in life?
-Or should we first feel our way around, remain flexible, adapt?
+The fourth letter relates to your need for structure.
+Do you need to have a fixed plan, a clear moral compass, and rules for every situation in life?
+Or do you prefer to rely on intuition, staying flexible, and adapting well to change?
 According to Myers-Briggs, this is the contrast between J ("judging") and P ("perceiving").

 NFs perceive the world analytically and questioningly and make decisions based on feelings and values.
 Depending on the expression of the other characteristics, the following personalities emerge: